“If you want the moon, do not hide from the night. If you want a rose, do not hide from the thorns. If you want love, do not hide from yourself.”

 As an Amazon Associate, we earn from qualifying purchases.

-This powerful sentiment, often attributed to the 13th-century poet Rumi, offers a profound lesson on achievement and acceptance.
-It speaks a simple truth.
+Often attributed to the 13th-century poet Rumi, this powerful sentiment offers a profound lesson on achievement and acceptance.
 Great rewards demand that we face great challenges.
-The quote beautifully illustrates that our desires are intrinsically linked to the difficulties we must overcome to attain them.
+Understanding the “if you want the moon, do not hide from the night. if quote origin” helps us grasp a simple truth: our desires are intrinsically linked to the difficulties we must overcome to attain them.
 Furthermore, it suggests that the journey and its obstacles are not separate from the goal; they are part of the same essential experience.

 The Price of Ambition: The Moon and The Night